Back

 Description and Ethnobotany

-Growth Form | It is a perennial, herbaceous plant that grows up to 1 m tall. |
+Growth Form | It is a perennial, rhizomatous herb that grows up to 1 m tall. |

 ---|---|

-Foliage | The leaves are fleshy, oblong to broadly lance-shaped, up to 40–65 cm long by 15–17 cm wide, with depressed veins.
+Foliage | The leaves are fleshy, narrow, decurrent to broadly lance-shaped, up to 40–65 cm long by 15–17 cm wide, with depressed veins.
 The upperside of the leaves is glossy and green, while the undersides are paler and matt.
 The petioles are D-shaped in cross-section, green with purple edges.
 The leaves are arranged in a rosette. |

 Stems | It has cylindrical rhizomes (thick, horizontal modified stems), usually underground, but can be visible as the plant ages. |

-Flowers | The inflorescence is an umbellate cymose, subtended by two pairs of involucral bracts: the outer pair is purple, ovate, and positioned sideways, and the inner pair resembles rabbit ears, being spathulate, with a dark purple base, purple margin and vein, and pale-purple or purplish green in the middle.
+Flowers | The inflorescence is an umbellate cymose, subtended by two pairs of involucral bracts: the outer pair is purple, ovate, and positioned sideways, and the inner showier pair resembles rabbit ears, being spathulate with a dark purple base, purple margin and veins, and pale-purple or purplish green in middle portion.
 The bracteoles are thread-like and reaching 17 cm long.
 Each flower has six greenish-purple to dark purple tepals (a term for petals and sepals), six purple stamens and a single tri-lobed stigma.
 Each flower is attached to a 2.4-3.4 cm long pedicel (a flower stalk).
 The inflorescences and flowers grow above the foliage. |

 Fruit | Its fruits are ribbed obpyramidal berries, 5 cm long by 2.5 cm wide, that ripened to dark brown to purple, and contain numerous brown, ovoid seeds. |

-Habitat | It grows in the understorey of lowland to lower hill moist to perhumid dipterocarp forest over granite. <2> It can be found locally along Seletar Track, in Nee Soon Swamp Forest, Bukit Batok, and Bukit Timah Nature Reserve. |
+Habitat | It grows in the understorey of lowland to lower hill moist to humid dipterocarp forest over granite. <2> It can be found locally along Seletar Track, in Nee Soon Swamp Forest, Bukit Batok, and Bukit Timah Nature Reserve. |

-Associated Fauna | Its flowers are pollinated by female ceratopogonid midges but also exhbiti autogamy (self-pollination). <1> |
+Associated Fauna | Its flowers are pollinated by female ceratopogonid midges but predominantly exhibit autogamy (self-pollination).
+In Singapore, various mammals were theorised to feed on the flowers and rhizomes, such as macaques, rodents, and wildboars. <1> |

 Taxonomy | The genus Tacca was previously classified in its own family (Taccaceae) but has now been subsumed into Dioscoreaceae under APG II (2003).
-This species was previously misidentified as T. integrifolia; apart from floral morphological differences, the latter is native to Northeastern India through Southwest China. |
+This species was previously considered to be a synonym of T. integrifolia but is now treated as a distinct species, based on molecular data and morphological differences. <1 & 3> |

 Cultivation | It grows well in moist, shaded areas with moist but well-draining soil and plenty of organic material.
 It prefers high humidity due to its humid, understorey habitat.
 It can be propagated by seeds, rhizomes, or division. |